 Editor, Abstract Magazine

 Jeff Streeby, a Pushcart Prize nominee and a nominee for Sundress Press' Best of the Net Anthology, holds a Master of Fine Arts degree in poetry from New England College in Henniker, New Hampshire.
 He is a frequently published mainstream poet, a horseman, a cowboy poet and a performer whose work has appeared in over 40 literary journals in the US, the UK, Ireland, and Asia, including Contemporary Haibun Online, Haibun Today, Naugatuck River Review, Rattle, and Whiskey Island (see current publications under "Recently Published Work").
 His haibun “El Paso: July” was selected by Robert Olen Butler for inclusion in The Best Small Fictions 2015 from Queen’s Ferry Press.
-His new collection An Atlas of the Interior: Small Narratives and Lyrics will be available from Hyperborea Publishing in 2017.

 Jeff Streeby grew up in Sioux City, Iowa, an historic terminal market for western beef, where he worked for Waitt Cattle Company while he attended Morningside College.
 Later he worked in Florida and Minnesota as a groom and stableman for dressage and A-Circuit hunter-jumper trainers.
 He has been licensed on Thoroughbred race tracks of Nebraska and Montana as both a groom and assistant trainer.
 After several years of teaching in El Paso, Texas, doing some daywork on ranches near Sierra Blanca, and boarding horses at his farm in New Mexico, Jeff and his family moved to Great Falls, Montana, where he taught English at Great Falls High School.
 He retired from public education in California where he taught English at Perris High School in Perris, California, and at Mt San Jacinto College in Menifee, California.
 He then spent three years teaching Business English in the Faculty of Arts at Assumption University of Thailand in Bangkok.
 He currently resides in Michigan and edits the magazine Abstract, an arts and culture journal founded in New Delhi, India.